phze22/Online-Misogyny-in-Danish-Bajer/README.md

 This is the data repository proposed in the paper:

 # Annotating Online Misogyny
-## Annotated Corpus in Danish from Twitter, Facebook, Reddit published at ACL 2021.
+## Annotated Corpus in Danish sampled from Twitter, Facebook, Reddit published at ACL 2021.